 The new 3-year ESM Programme - the Third Economic Adjustment Programme that was finalised in mid-August 2015 included a financing envelope of €86 billion with an average maturity of 32.5 years, the same average maturity with the outstanding EFSF loan.
 The new loan will permit Greece to service its debt, recapitalize its banks, clear accumulated arrears and finance its budget.
 The final agreement on the Third Economic Adjustment Programme, together with an additional series of prerequisite structural reforms passed in the Greek Parliament and got the approval of the Eurogroup on 14 August 2015.
 The IMF did not participate in the Third Economic Adjustment Programme, it will continue with the provision of technical assistance only.
 Its full participation will be conditional on the significant progress on structural reforms implementation and the achievement of debt sustainability.
-It is expected to take place not earlier than the successful conclusion of the first review of the Third Economic Adjustment Programme (the "First Review")
+It is expected to take place not earlier than the successful conclusion of the first review of the Third Economic Adjustment Programme.

 The government managed to complete two sets of prior actions/reforms from the Third Economic Adjustment Programme at the end of November and December 2015.
-This permitted the disbursement of two additional instalments of €3.0 billion in total, in addition to the €13 billion disbursed in August 2015 as a first instalment from the ESM loan.
-By mid - December 2015, the bank recapitalization was completed with only €5.4 billion from the initial buffer of up to €25 billion used.
-The unused funds were subtracted from the ESM loan, reducing it to approximately €64.5 billion as of the end of January 2016.
-The most crucial reform items include, the pension reform, the reform of the income tax code, the fiscal measures for the Medium Term Fiscal plan for 2016-18, the secondary market for first residence and SMEs NPL loans, the modernization of Greece's public administration and the creation of a new privatization fund.
-However, the First Review of the Third Economic Adjustment Programme is still pending and is not expected to be completed before the end of April 2016.
+This permitted the disbursement of two additional instalments of $\in$ 3.0 billion in total, in addition to the $\in$ 13 billion disbursed in August 2015 as a first instalment from the ESM loan.
+By mid-December 2015, the bank recapitalization was completed with only $\in$ 5.4 billion from the initial buffer of up to $\in$ 25 billion used.
+The unused funds were returned to the ESM.
+According to the 25 May 2016 Eurogroup decisions, these funds will act as a buffer for future debt relief.